 If you have Medicare, you probably have minimum essential coverage (MEC) as defined by the Affordable Care Act (also known as Obamacare or ACA).
 Learn more about which Medicare coverage does and doesn't count.

 The Affordable Care Act (also known as Obamacare) requires taxpayers to have health insurance that provides a certain level of benefits—referred to as minimum essential coverage, or MEC.
-Those who don't have MEC may have to pay a tax penalty.
 If you are covered by Medicare, then you probably have minimum essential coverage.

 Who's eligible for Medicare

 Medicare is a government-run health insurance program for people age 65 and older, as well as disabled individuals.
 To qualify for Medicare at age 65, you or your spouse must have:

 - Worked and paid Medicare taxes for 10 years

 - Medicare taxes were withheld from your wages, just like Social Security